Case Summary: Jensen v Mlynarik [2024] QSC 19

 Conclusion

 The case serves as an important reminder of the difficulties involved in administering an estate when a family member refuses to co-operate and refuses to act reasonably.
+Among other family provision applications, this case shows how important it is to know the consequences estate planning will have once the families are involved.

 The Executor seems to have acted reasonably but the estate has still been put to considerable expense as a result of the respondent’s response to his argument with his mother.